-- a. include profanity and abusive language; verbal and physical threats or assault; intimidation; taunting or ostracizing; rude or inappropriate jokes or innuendo; overly aggressive, embarrassing, humiliating or demeaning behaviour; and malicious gestures or actions; - b. must not be a trivial occurrence that could reasonably be expected to take place in a work environment; and - c. do not include the good faith exercise of supervisory or management duties or responsibilities and/or do not serve any other legitimate workplace purpose.
+- a. must not be a trivial occurrence that could reasonably be expected to take place in a work environment; and - b. do not include the good faith exercise of supervisory or management duties or responsibilities and/or do not serve any other legitimate workplace purpose. - 8.4